October 21, 2024

 The IBM AI TDR tool covers over 2 million user endpoints worldwide and actively monitors over 150 billion security events every day.
 This security tool's sheer scope would be impossible without artificial intelligence.

-How AI in Cybersecurity Is Making a Global Difference
+How AI Cybersecurity Is Making a Global Difference

 The looming threat of cybercrime is constantly becoming more pronounced, with an ever-expanding attack surface rendering effective manual monitoring nearly impossible.
 Cybersecurity professionals are increasingly resorting to artificial intelligence technology to turn the tide.